 - You are taking medications with ocular side effects, e.g., isotretinoin (Accutane®*) for acne treatment or amiodarone hydrochloride (Cordarone®t)for normalizing heart rhythm, because they may affect the accuracy of the LASIK treatment or the way your cornea heals after LASIK.
 This may result in poor vision after LASIK.

-- Your corneas are thin.
-If your corneas are too thin to allow your doctor to cut a proper flap in the LASIK procedure, you can’t have LASIK because it is necessary to have a flap.
+- Your corneas are too thin to allow your doctor to form a proper flap in the LASIK procedure, PRK may an alterative procedure.
+Please discuss with your surgeon.

 Have more questions about LASIK surgery?
 Schedule a free consultation today!